tryin2bdeveloper/Devops_Group5/usecases/usecase-4.md

 Access to a current world population database is required.

 ## Success End Condition
-A report is generated to showing populations in cities and non-cities areas for each country at supporting analysis.
+A report is generated to showing populations from largest to smallest for each country at supporting analysis.

 ## Failed End Condition
 The report is not generated.